-Based on the results of NCDOT’s funding formula, the planning and environmental studies for this project were funded in the 2016-2025 State Transportation Improvement Plan.
+Based on the results of the N.C.
+Department of Transportation's funding formula, the planning and environmental studies for this project were funded in the 2016-2025 State Transportation Improvement Program.
 The project, however, has not been funded for construction.
 As funding changes, updates will be posted to this page.

-The purpose of the project is to improve traffic flow and enhance freight movements beginning in the vicinity of U.S. 17 and I-140 in Brunswick County across the Cape Fear River to U.S. 421 near the Port of Wilmington in southern New Hanover County.
+The Cape Fear Crossing is an approximately 9.5-mile proposed road and bridge over the Cape Fear River that would help improve traffic and enhance freight movements from U.S. 17 and I-140 in Brunswick County to U.S. 421 near the Port of Wilmington in southern New Hanover County.

-These alternatives were selected for their potential to fulfill the project's purpose while minimizing impacts to the human and natural environment.
-The decision was based on a rigorous comparison of a wide range of alternatives and involved input from the public, the environmental resource and regulatory agencies and local governments.
+NCDOT selected these alternatives for detailed study based on their potential to fulfill the project's purpose while minimizing impacts to the human and natural environment.
+The decision was based on a rigorous comparison of a wide range of alternatives and involved input from the public, local governments and environmental resource and regulatory agencies.

 |Draft Environmental Impact Statement